-HI/CJ 207 3 Crime and Punishment in America
+HI 207 3 Crime and Punishment in America

 This course examines the history of crime and punishment in the United States.
 We operate under the premise that penal codes do not evolve in a vacuum.
 Rather they represent significant social and political decisions.
 Society determines and then lawmakers codify what behavior is unacceptable and will constitute a crime.
 Consequently, what was a crime at one time may be an accepted practice in another.
+Prerequisite: Sophomore status Cross listed with CJ 207

-HI/PS 208 3 American Foreign Policy
+HI 208 3 American Foreign Policy

 The history of foreign policy is the study of fundamental ideas and principles, decision making, implementation, and consequences of policies affecting international relations.
 This course is designed to provide the student with a basic understanding of how the United States arrived at its present position as the major world power.
 In seeking this understanding, the course examines the intellectual foundations of our foreign policy, the various diplomatic policies and practices pursued by the United States and the consequences of those policies.
+Cross listed with PS 208 battlefields captured by Alexander Gardner; from the compelling social documentaries of Jacob Riis, Lewis Hine, Dorothea Lange and Walker Evans to the artistry of Alfred Stieglitz and Ansell Adams; from the natural landscapes of the Hudson Valley to the Yosemite.
+With a comprehensive background derived from lectures, readings, and images, students will look for the narrative that the photographs speak across time.
+Prerequisite: Sophomore status